-Want more French?
-Our French Language Materials handout provides information on how to find French language materials throughout the province using TAL Online or within Parkland Regional Library.
+This French Language Materials handout provides information on how to find French language items throughout the province using TAL Online or within Parkland Regional Library.
 Some search strategies are included as well.

 Other languages: You can often browse an individual library catalogue for titles in a particular language (by doing an advanced search), then request your desired titles via TAL Online.
-Some library catalogues in Alberta with large collections in other languages are Edmonton Public Library's, Calgary Public Library's, and TRAC's (in the TRAC catalogue, enter an asterisk next to "Any field," and click on More options to limit by language).
+Some libraries in Alberta with items in other languages included in their catalogue are Edmonton Public Library, Calgary Public Library, and TRAC (in the TRAC catalogue, enter an asterisk next to "Any field," and click on More options to limit by language).

 Visiting other Alberta libraries in person

-- TAL Card: Your Parkland library card is also a TAL Card - use it to borrow items at almost any public, academic, or special library in Alberta.
-All participating libraries allow at least 5 books to be checked out on a TAL Card, and some allow a higher limit that includes formats such as CDs and DVDs.
+- TAL Card: Your Parkland library card is also a TAL Card - use it to borrow items at almost any academic or government library in Alberta.
+All participating libraries extend to TAL patrons equivalent borrowing privileges as to their own local members.

-- Me Card: Sign up at melibraries.ca to activate your Parkland card as a Me Card at another Alberta library.
-With this, you can borrow DVDs, CDs, books, magazines, and more!
-More info about the Me Card.
+- Me Card: Sign up at melibraries.ca to activate your Parkland card as a Me Card at another Alberta public library.
+As a ME patron, you can borrow DVDs, CDs, books, magazines, and more using your Parkland library card!
+Find out more about the Me Card.